zotonic/zotonic/doc/ref/filters/filter_menu_expand.rst

 .. include:: meta-menu_expand.rst

-Takes a menu, or a menu resource id, and add alls ``haspart`` edges eminating from the menu ids.
+Takes a menu, or a menu resource id, and adds all ``haspart`` objects connected to the menu ids.

 With this filter it is possible to add a collection to the menu and have the pages in the collection automatically added to the menu.